Body Language - 3

 - Is body language an important factor in communication?

-- Can body language provide us with different information then the words someone is saying?
+- Can body language provide us with information different from the words someone says?

-- Body language conveys a lot of information about what a sender really means.
+- Body language conveys a lot of information about what a person really means.

 - Body language can change the meaning of words.